cellabox/cellabox/README.md

 ![Image of Cellabox](https://raw.githubusercontent.com/cellabox/cellabox/master/doc/cellabox_opensource_logo.png)

 Cellabox is an **Open Source Air Quality Project**.
 According to the [WHO](http://www.who.int/phe/news/march-2017/en/), air pollution from both outdoor and indoor sources represents the single largest environmental risk to health globally.
-Help to solve the air quality problem and join Cellabox! **Better Air Quality Through Better Data**
+Help to solve the air quality problem and join Cellabox!
+Better Air Quality Through Better Data!

 This repository contains firmware (C code) for nRF52840 with a **Thread network** implementation (OpenThread) and a connection to the cloud platform of **thethings.iO**.
 * [Nordic nRF52840](https://www.nordicsemi.com/eng/Products/nRF52840)